-This delicious Radicchio Salad recipe features a creamy lemon-vinaigrette, buttery calvestrano olives, tasty breadcrumbs and nutty parmesan cheese.
+This delicious Italian Radicchio Salad recipe features a creamy lemon-vinaigrette, buttery calvestrano olives, tasty breadcrumbs and nutty parmesan cheese.
 Plus, a special tip ensures that your radicchio won’t be overly bitter!

 I have a thing for bitter.
 Almost any day of the week, I’ll take a Campari Spritz over its sweeter cousin, the Aperol Spritz.
 And I’m utterly obsessed with radicchio, a variety of chicory that resembles a small red cabbage, but has a delightful bitter note.

-I’ve been making this Radicchio Salad at least once a week lately.
-I especially love it right now since radicchio keeps for an extremely long time in the fridge – perfect for these days when we’re not able to get to the grocery store too frequently.
 And while I’m all for classic salad recipes like this Caesar Salad, Wedge Salad or Arugula Salad, sometimes I feel like the dinner table just needs a little extra excitement.
+And this colorful salad is where it’s at!

-- Olive Oil
+- Extra Virgin Olive Oil

-- Lemon Juice
+- Fresh Lemon Juice

 - Garlic